Cuisinart SS-10 Review

 What’s Included with the Cuisinart SS-10?

-The Cuisinart SS-10 comes with a start guide, charcoal water filter assembly and filter cartridge, a HomeBarista refillable cup, and a limited 3-year warranty.
+The Cuisinart SS-10 comes with a start guide, charcoal water filter assembly and filter cartridge, a HomeBarista refillable cup, and a limited 3-year warranty, as do all of Cuisinart’s other models.

-The listed dimensions looked kind of confusing at first – listed on Amazon’s sale page is 11.03 by 9.33 by 12.13″, but you look to the right and see a different measurement for what is actually the refurbished version – why is that? i felt that had to be in error – but the manufacturer’s website provides a figure of 11.03″ length, 9.33″ width and 12.13″ height, so Amazon nailed it.
+The listed dimensions looked confusing at first – listed on Amazon’s sale page is 11.03 by 9.33 by 12.13″, but you look to the right and see a different measurement for what is actually the refurbished version – why is that?
+I felt that had to be in error – but the manufacturer’s website provides a figure of 11.03″ length, 9.33″ width, and 12.13″ height, so Amazon nailed it.

 The weight is provided as 9.5 pounds, and the power cord is 29″ in length.